 The next up was the Gloucester marathon.
 I used the same training plan for it.
 On the race day, I got 2 hours 45 minutes and 53 seconds.
 Give or take the road, I did it.

-This was all about my journey from sub-3 to sub 2:45 (ok, sub 2:46 then).
-It might sound a dream to many of you, as it was to me once but with hard works, efforts, determination, and consistency to show up even on the bad days, I made it possible.
+This was all about my journey from sub-3 to sub-2:45 (ok, sub-2:46 then).
+It might sound like a dream to many of you, as it was to me once but with hard work, effort, determination, and consistency to show up even on the bad days, I made it possible.

 Keep following me on this journey.
 I have equipped you with the best of my key strategies and techniques to prepare for the sub-3 marathon, my best marathon training plan and how I made it possible for myself.
 I will again top this off by saying that if you have the determination and strength, everything becomes easier and possible for you.